-(1) Reflects potential awards under the 2019 Rayonier Annual Bonus Program.
+(1) Reflects potential awards under the Rayonier Non-Equity Incentive Plan.
 Awards can range from 0% to 150% of the target award.
 See the "Annual Bonus Program" section of the CD&A beginning on page 19.
-The actual amount earned by each named executive officer for 2019 is reflected in the Summary Compensation Table on page 26 under the "Non-Equity Incentive Plan Compensation" column.
+The actual amount earned by each named executive officer for 2020 is reflected in the Summary Compensation Table on page 27 under the "Non-Equity Incentive Plan Compensation" column.

-(2) Reflects potential awards, in number of shares, under the 2019 Performance Share Award Program.
+(2) Reflects potential awards, in number of shares, under the 2020 Performance Share Award Program.
 Awards can range from 0% to 200% of the target award.
-Please refer to the "Performance Shares" section of the CD&A beginning on page 20.
+Please refer to the "Performance Shares" section of the CD&A beginning on page 21.

-(3) Reflects awards of time-based restricted stock units, in number of shares, under the 2019 Rayonier Incentive Stock Plan.
+(3) Reflects awards of time-based restricted stock units, in number of shares, granted as part of our 2020 long-term incentive program.
+Please refer to the "Time-Based Restricted Stock Units" section of the CD&A beginning on page 21.